HectorCorbellini/taskManagerSecuritas/README.md

 - On Tuesday, the user will work at Magnolio (instead of Monday as usual).

 ## Recent Updates:
+- **Refactored Architecture**: The application has been refactored to separate concerns with dedicated classes for input handling and business logic.
 - **Error Handling**: The application now includes robust error handling to manage exceptions during assignment retrieval and addition.
-- **Dynamic Date Retrieval**: The application retrieves the current date dynamically from an API, ensuring accurate scheduling.
+- **Dynamic Date Retrieval**: The application retrieves the current date dynamically, ensuring accurate scheduling.
 - **Improved User Interface**: The application now features an enhanced user interface for easier navigation and assignment management.
+- **Database Setup**: Added SQL scripts to automatically set up the required database tables.

 ## Application Capabilities: